AlexaWu/Python---Databases-and-Web-Data/Using Databases with Python.md

 - You can use this code for the application: http://www.py4e.com/code3/tracks.zip.
 The ZIP file contains the Library.xml file to be used.

-- To export your own Library.xml from iTunes: File -> Library -> Export Library/ Make sure it is in the correct folder. iTUnes might change UI and/or export format any time
+- To export your own Library.xml from iTunes: File -> Library -> Export Library.
+Make sure it is in the correct folder. iTUnes might change UI and/or export format any time.

-The program will run a query like this on your uploaded database and look for the data it expects to see:
+-**Test trackdb.sqlite**_

 SELECT Track.title, Artist.name, Album.title, Genre.name
     FROM Track JOIN Genre JOIN Album JOIN Artist